rokosbasilisk/rokosbasilisk.github.io/about.md

 permalink: /about/
 includelink: true
 ---

-I write about theory of machine-learning, AI-alignment and other related ideas.
+I am interested in Intelligence, Intelligent-machines, Indian epics and  Religion.
 This site is a fork of [karpathy.github.io](karpathy.github.io).